Sjeiti/ronvalstarnl/src/data/markdown/page_about.md

 In the course of time I have worked with: Randstad, Vodafone, Novartis, Philips, ThiemeMeulenhoff, Resn, 2x4, BNN, Pool Worldwide, Tribal DDB, Kennisnet, Centraal Museum and Ome Willem!

+## ethics

+There is work that I've done in the past that I would no longer take on today.
+My morals have changed.
+I no longer do hardcore commercial work; I will not help you sell products nobody needs.
+I do not work for banks or insurance companies; these lie at the heart off what is wrong today.
+I do not work on anything bitcoin related; not until mining and transacrions are energy efficient.
+Everybody is responsible.
+You cannot be responsible for everything but you should at least try.
+Nothing is in vain when you're part of a chaotic system.

 ## past

 My programming endeavors started with a book about Basic and and MSX.